confluentinc/ksql/CONTRIBUTING.md

    ```bash
    git fetch upstream
    ```

-4. Create a feature branch to work in.
+4. Run this command to reference 6.0.x branch as 0.10.x

     ```bash
+    git symbolic-ref refs/heads/0.10.x refs/heads/6.0.x
+    ```

+5. Create a feature branch to work in.

+   ```bash
    git checkout -b feature-xxx remotes/upstream/master
    ```

-5. Work in your feature branch.
+6. Work in your feature branch.

    ```bash
    git commit -a
    ```

-6. Periodically rebase your changes
+7. Periodically rebase your changes

    ```bash
    git pull --rebase
    ```

-7. When done, combine ("squash") related commits into a single one
+8. When done, combine ("squash") related commits into a single one

    ```bash
    git rebase -i upstream/master